 This introductory article (of four) briefly analyses a series of broadly-accepted definitions of CLIL as a way of highlighting its most significant characteristics.
 CLIL Glossary.
 Tigtag CLIL.
 CLIL IN ACTION – TEAM TEACHING.
 Article: Skills for CLIL.
 In this article John Clegg outlines the language and learning skills which a learner learning a subject through the medium of English as a second language (L2) requires.
 1.

 Introduction What I want to do in this article is outline the language and learning skills which a learner learning a subject through the medium of English as a second language (L2) will need.
 This learner is typically learning the whole of the subject in English for some years or throughout schooling.
 2. Cambridge TKT CLIL Glossary.
 KS what?
 They key stages clarified once and for all.
 When looking for interesting new authentic material to use in my lesson, I often encounter the fact that the different education orientated materials found on the web are categorised in different key stages.

 This time however, I would like to share CLIL resources that I think are really worth your time and can be used to advance both your knowledge of CLIL as well as help you with ideas for your lessons.
-1. Peter Sansom’s Blog.
+1. Peter Sansom’s Blog Peter Sansom is a Dutch Art and Design CLIL teacher who shares his lesson ideas on his blog.
 How to design a great CLIL activity.
 A lot has been written about CLIL activities.